MycroftAI/mimic-recording-studio/README.md

 2. Add your corpus to the `backend/prompt` directory.
 3. Change the `CORPUS` environment variable in `docker-compose.yml` to your corpus name.

+#### Corpora in other languages

+If you wish to develop a corpus in a language other than English, then Mimic Recording Studio can be used to produce voice recordings for TTS voices in additional languages.
+If you are building a corpus in a language other than English, we encourage you to choose phrases which:

+* occur in natural, everyday speech in the target language
+* have a variety of string lengths
+* cover a wide variety of _phonemes_ (basic sounds)

 **IMPORTANT:**
 For now, you must reset the `sqlite` database to use a new corpus.
 If you've